globus-gladier/gladier/docs/examples/tar_and_transfer.rst

       'input': {
          # Set this to the file/folder that has to be tarred
          'tar_input': '',
-         # Set this to your own funcx endpoint where you want to tar files
+         # Set this to your own compute endpoint where you want to tar files
-         'funcx_endpoint_compute': '',
+         'compute_endpoint': '',
          # Set this to the globus endpoint where your tarred archive has been created
          'transfer_source_endpoint_id': '',
          # By default, this will transfer the tar file to Globus Tutorial Endpoint 1